smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 One final important point illustrated in the String to send near the end of this log display is the sequence of characters that follow the SIGNOFF command.
-There is a tilde (\~) character, followed by the letters FE followed by a backward accent (\') character.
+There is a tilde (\~) character, followed by the letters FE followed by a backward accent (') character.
 The two special characters surrounding the FE are the Operator Replay cursor control sequence identifiers, as recommended elsewhere in this topic.
-Inside of these two special characters, the letters FE represent keyboard key
+Inside of these two special characters, the letters FE represent keyboard key "field exit".
-\"field exit\".
 In effect, this keyboard key typically causes the IBM i workstation manager to make sure that the input field is completely clear of other characters, following the SIGNOFF command.
 Using field exit after a String to send is a good practice, especially when using